ankitects/anki-manual/src/stats.md

 answer sides of the card before selecting an ease button.

 **type**
-This is 0 for learning cards, 1 for review cards, 2 for relearn cards, and 3 for early "cram" cards (cards being studied in a filtered deck when they are not due).
+This is 0 for learning cards, 1 for review cards, 2 for relearning cards, and 3 for early "cram" cards (cards being studied in a filtered deck when they are not due).